SinaPournia/DeepLearning-Trader/Readme.md

 its about one year im working on this project but after all I find out it should be a fulltime job with some other people in other fields to make project sucsesful

-for example at least should work with someone who works in algotrading field will be so helpfull to find out witch indicator usefull and how
+for example at least should work with someone who experienced in algotrading field will be so helpfull to find out witch indicator usefull and how

-in this porpuse im looking for some investors to hire people and make situation for working together on this porject
+for this porpuse im looking for some investors to hire people and make situation for working together on this porject